FOSSEE/xcos_converter/README.md

 ## Note

-All the latest code have been pused to the Python branch , please refer that.
+All the latest code have been pushed to the **Python branch in the same repo** , please refer that.